Contents:

 To view metrics, in the DISCO main menu, click Manage Review Stages.

 Review metrics are unique to each review stage.
-To see the metrics for a particular review stage, click the review stage card on the left, and then click the Metrics tab.
+To see the metrics for a particular review stage, click Open on a review stage card, and then click the Metrics tab.

 The metrics are broken down into three areas:

 - Pace – Displays the team’s overall review pace along with the median pace of active reviewers.
-DISCO will estimate how long the review will take based on current review pace.
+DISCO will show the number of remaining documents and estimate how long the review will take based on the current review pace.

-- People – DISCO provides charts that show reviewer pace by day and tagging rate by reviewer.
+- People – DISCO provides charts that show reviewer pace (active hours and documents per hour) and tagging rate by reviewer.
 These charts provide insight into the overall review, and highlight outliers among your review team.

 - Findings – The percentage distribution of tags applied within the stage.
 Double-click a tag to review the associated documents.